| February 2008 - Dealing with "Problem" Employees

 concerns with an open mind.
 If you can turn around a problem employee for

+the better, everyone wins.
+2. Get help from others.
 Your company's Personnel (or Human Resources) Department often has resources

 to assist you.
 They can explain what your options are: progressive